Colonial-Dev/fishtank/README.md

 - Toolbx automatically runs as `--privileged` with (among other things) your entire `$HOME` and `$XDG_RUNTIME_DIR` mounted into the container, and offers no way to opt-out.
 - Distrobox is similar, but does offer some opt-outs.
 You can also choose to use an alternate `$HOME` on the host (not inside the container.)

-Fishtank, by contrast, is entirely opt-in when it comes to host integrations.
+Box, by contrast, is entirely opt-in when it comes to host integrations.
 You get to choose precisely what (if anything) is shared.

-Fishtank also requires that every container be associated with a "definition," rather than defaulting to a standard "toolbox" image for each container.
-These can either be standard Containerfiles, or they can use Fishtank's custom shell-based format to declare runtime arguments (like mounts)[^3] during build time.
+Box also requires that every container be associated with a "definition," rather than defaulting to a standard "toolbox" image for each container.
+These can either be standard Containerfiles, or they can use Box's custom shell-based format to declare runtime arguments (like mounts)[^3] during build time.

 So:
 - If you don't mind the above caveats and want containerized environments that Just Work with the host, use Toolbx or Distrobox.
-- If you *do* mind the above caveats and/or want some declarative-ness in your containers, give Fishtank a try.
+- If you *do* mind the above caveats and/or want some declarative-ness in your containers, give Box a try.

 ### "Why not just use Kubernetes YAML or `compose`?"
 A few reasons:

-1. Separating the information on how to *build* the image from information on how to *run* it is lame, especially for Fishtank's target use case of "bespoke interactive containers."
+1. Separating the information on how to *build* the image from information on how to *run* it is lame, especially for Box's target use case of "bespoke interactive containers."
 2. Kubernetes YAML is massively overcomplicated, and the `podman` version of `compose` was somewhat buggy when I tried it.
 3. YAML sucks.

+### "Why Rust?"
+It's my favorite out of the "good for command-line" language pantheon.

+The main requirements were:
+- Quick, especially at startup.
+- Space efficient.
+- No runtime dependencies apart from the `podman` suite.

+A fast, small, and self-contained binary is one that I can commit to my `dotfiles` repository and forget about.

 [^1]: Only ~1000 lines of pure Fish shell code.